alkaest2002/p4/content/match/convergence.en.md

 title: Convergence
 layout: convergence
 ---
-The convergence percentage indicates the extent to which you and your match have given identical responses.
+Indicates the extent to which you and your match have similar roles and have given similar answers.